Security Scanners That Catch Vulnerabilities Before Production

 Cons

-- -Slower scan times than more modern tools
+- -Slower scan times compared to modern tools which can delay the developer feedback loop

 Which tool does MG Software recommend?

 At MG Software we combine Snyk for dependency and container scanning with SonarQube for code quality and SAST analysis.
-Dependabot also provides automatic dependency updates across all our GitHub repositories.
-This combination offers comprehensive security coverage without slowing down our development speed.
+Dependabot provides automatic dependency updates across all our GitHub repositories.
+This layered approach offers comprehensive security coverage across our full stack without slowing down development speed.
+For client projects in regulated industries we additionally integrate OWASP ZAP for DAST scanning of running applications.

 Frequently asked questions